Isetta-Team/Isetta-Website-Raw/docs/interviews/JeffPreshing-interview.md

 ### Reflection and Serialization

-The next two things on my list of skills are **Reflection and Serialization**.
+The next two things on my list of skills are _Reflection and Serialization_.
 In the industry, every game engine has their own approach for this.
 You don't even need to have an approach at all, but just be aware that there are varying approaches to reflecting data structures.
 There's different reasons to have reflection, ranging from serialization to managing shader parameters to networking.
 Being able to think in those terms is a particularly useful skill for game development because C++ has nothing for runtime reflection.
 Well, there is RTTI[^10], but RTTI doesn't provide any information about data members, so it can't help you implement things like serialization.

 [^10]: **Run-time type information/identification (RTTI)** is specific to C++ in that information about an object's type is available at runtime.

 ### Professionalism

-The final thing is a soft skill: being** Professional.** You'll have to do most of your work on a team, so obviously it's a matter of treating your teammates with respect.
+The final thing is a soft skill: being _Professional_.
+You'll have to do most of your work on a team, so obviously it's a matter of treating your teammates with respect.
 This was a mistake I made at the beginning, when I really wanted to advance in my career and I really wanted to shine as a good contributor to the project.
 A better way of thinking, though, is to help make sure that the game ships.
 Five to ten years from now, no one will remember who shined and who didn't, but if you have a shipped project on your resume, that's like currency; employers love to see that.
 So you need to stay professional and not get attached to your way of doing things.
 Letting other people tackle the problem their way, even if you don't think it's the best way, will minimize friction on the team, and that helps the game ship.

 ## Console Development Experiences